UltraStar-Deluxe/UltraStar-Manager/README.md

 (under construction)

 ### 3. Command-Line Parameters
 Command-line parameters are passed to the game adding it to the path of a shortcut or starting the game within the console.

-- `-Songpath <PATH>`
+- `-SongPath <PATH>`
   Example: `-SongPath "C:\Ultrastar Songs"`

-This allows passing a certain folder as song path to UltraStar Manager, conveniently via the folder's context menu, as explained below.
+This allows passing a certain folder as song path to UltraStar Manager, conveniently via the folder's context menu, as explained below (expert tip: you can use the same steps to use this neat feature for UltraStar Deluxe itself!).
 #### Windows

 1. Open the Explorer and browse to the program folder of UltraStar Manager.
 2. Right-click on UltraStarManager.exe and select 'Create Shortcut'.
+Rename the shortcut if you want.
 3. Right-click on the newly created shortcut file and select 'Properties'.
 4. In the open tab 'Shortcut', under 'Target', add ' -SongPath' after 'UltraStarManager.exe' and confirm with 'OK'.
 5. Right-click on the shortcut file again and select 'Cut' (STRG+X).